Kabankalan

-Kabankalan is applying for a Highly Urbanized City (HUC).
-It is also the second city with the highest gross and net income in Negros Occidental next to Bacolod.
+Kabankalan is currently applying for Highly Urbanized City (HUC) status.
+It ranks as the second-highest city in both gross and net income in Negros Occidental, following Bacolod.

 The city hosts three major festivals: the Kabankalan Sinulog every third Sunday of January (celebrated together with Cebu City), Udyakan sa Kabankalan and the Charter Anniversary.
-Kabankalan is also known for its Mag-aso Falls and the Balicaocao Resort.
-Also located in the city is the main campus of the Central Philippines State University (CPSU).
+Notable attractions include Mag-aso Falls and Balicaocao Resort.
+The city also hosts the main campus of the Central Philippines State University (CPSU).

-Kabankalan City won the major award as the "Best Performing City" in Region VI in the 2011 Regional Search for Excellence in Local Governance (EXCEL).
-The award was given during the Pagdayaw 2011 program held at the Iloilo Grand Hotel in December 2011.
+In 2011, Kabankalan City received the “Best Performing City” award in Region VI during the Regional Search for Excellence in Local Governance (EXCEL).
+The award was presented at the Pagdayaw 2011 program held at the Iloilo Grand Hotel in December of that year.